Treatment of DAVF

 What are the risks of DAVF embolisation?

-Bruising at the access site in the groin or wrist is common and usually minor, though rarely it may enlarge and require further treatment, including surgery.
+Bruising at the access site – The procedure is usually done through a small tube in the wrist or groin.
+Bruising in this area is common and generally minor, though rarely the bruise can become large and may need further treatment, including surgery.

 Are there any alternatives?

 Surgical excision is an alternative treatment in which a craniotomy (skull incision) is performed to directly access the DAVF.
 The feeding arteries and draining veins are then clipped and disconnected.
 This is a well-established but more invasive treatment that can provide lasting protection against rupture or haemorrhage.
-Surgical excision carries its own specific risks, which are discussed in detail by the neurosurgeon.
+Surgical excision also carries its own specific risks.

 What happens after the embolisation?